-- Home automation gateways (ZWave, RFXCom …) are available as slot, USB or expansion card (HAT) to connect to the GPIO connector of the Raspberry Pi.
+- Home automation gateways (ZWave, RFXCom …) are available as slot, USB or expansion board (HAT) to connect to the GPIO connector of the Raspberry Pi.
 Depending on your device, the gateway Raspberry Pi will be connected differently to the Raspberry Pi.
 The DIN Rail case may become less relevant.

 - Protecting the RPI with an inverter on DIN Rail is much more expensive.